InsertUsernameH3re/QRCodeProjectEaster/readme.md

 ######
 To do:
-- Create sign in website
-    - Database
-    - Signin form
-    - UI
+- Email auth
+- Cookie cross-site access, User auth
+- Add questions to database and render on site with various levels of difficulty

 ######